top of page

 1. Ziyou: the social name of Su Shi’s brother Su Zhe, also starting with ‘zi’, like Su Shi’s social name ‘Zizhan’, which defines the same generation.

-2. Qidan: a nation of herdsmen tribes in the north of the Song territory that established itself as Liao State for about 200 years.
-Strong in fighting on the horse, it had been a threat to Great Song along northern borders.
-An agreement of peace was reached between the two countries where the Song contributed silk and silver to Liao every year.
+2. Khitan: a nation of herdsmen tribes in the north of the Song territory that established itself as Liao State for about 200 years.
+Strong in fighting on horseback, it had been a threat to the Song along the northern borders.
+A peace agreement was reached between the two countries, under which the Song contributed silk and silver to the Liao each year.

-3. ‘God’s Elites’: the Huns claimed themselves as the chosen tribes by heaven, their God.
+3. ‘The Chosen’: the Xiongnu (Huns) claimed themselves as the tribe chosen by Heaven, their God.
+Here, the term refers broadly to the Qidan rulers.

-4. The Forbidden City: referring to Royal Palace in Bianliang City, the capital of Northern Song, also the centre of Middle Kingdom (Kaifeng today);
+4. The Forbidden Place: referring to the Royal Palace in Bianliang, the capital of the Northern Song, also the centre of the Middle Kingdom (present-day Kaifeng).

 Appreciation: